-- 1½ oz dried Porcini Mushrooms (any wild mushroom can be substituted)
+- 45 g or 1½ oz dried Porcini Mushrooms (any wild mushroom can be substituted)

 - 1 large yellow onion, finely chopped

-- 6 oz sugar snap peas, cleaned and threads removed
+- 170 g or 6 oz sugar snap peas, cleaned and threads removed

-- ¼ c freshly grated parmigiano reggiano cheese
+- 21 g or ¼ c freshly grated Parmigiano-Reggiano cheese

-Add the stock to the risotto pan, one ladleful at a time, stirring almost constantly.
-Be sure the stock is completely absorbed by the rice before adding the next ladleful (about 20 minutes).
+- Add the stock to the risotto pan, one ladleful at a time, stirring almost constantly.
+Be sure the stock is completely absorbed by the rice before adding the next ladleful (about 20 minutes in total).